BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 # Branch Metrics Cordova/Ionic/Phonegap SDK Reference

-This is a repository of our open source Cordova | Phonegap | Ionic SDK, and the information presented here serves as a reference manual for the SDK.
+This is a repository of the [Branch Metrics](https://branch.io/) open source Cordova | Phonegap | Ionic SDK.

 ## IMPORTANT: Upgrading to V 2.0

-On 2/27, we revamped this module to be a thin wrapper around our native iOS/Android SDKs.
-This fixed a ton of bugs and added additional functionality, but will require you to change the interfaces.
-If you don't have time to do so, just use a reference to version 1.8, which we're storing in [locked branch called 'v1.8.0-locked'](https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking/tree/v1.8.0-locked).
+In Feb.
+2016 we revamped this module to be a thin wrapper around our native iOS/Android SDKs.
+This fixed many bugs and added additional functionality, but also changed the API.
+If you don't have time to do so, just use a reference to version 1.8, which we're storing in a locked branch called ['v1.8.0-locked'](https://github.com/BranchMetrics/cordova-ionic-phonegap-branch-deep-linking/tree/v1.8.0-locked).

 ## Get the Demo App